 Anticipated Start Date: June 1, 2019

 The Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act, or Clery Act, mandates that all Title IV institutions, without exception, prepare, publish and distribute an Annual Security Report.
 This report consists of two basic parts: disclosure of the University's crime statistics for the past three years; and disclosures regarding the University's current campus security policies.
 The University at Albany's Annual Security Report is available in portable document format [PDF] by clicking this link http://police.albany.edu/ASR.shtml

 Pursuant to Executive Order 161, no State entity, as defined by the Executive Order, is permitted to ask, or mandate, in any form, that an applicant for employment provide his or her current compensation, or any prior compensation history, until such time as the applicant is extended a conditional offer of employment with compensation.
 If such information has been requested from you before such time, please contact the Governor's Office of Employee Relations at (518) 474-6988 or via email at firstname.lastname@example.org.

 THE UNIVERSITY AT ALBANY IS AN EO/AA/IRCA/ADA EMPLOYER

 - Cover letter stating all the required minimum qualifications and any of the applicable preferred qualifications

-- List of references with contact information
+- List of three references including contact information

 See the FAQ for using our online system.
 Please contact us if you need assistance applying through this website.